 Now that Halloween is long gone, the holiday shopping season is upon us.
 That means more shoppers will be on the prowl for the next big deal as they look for those perfect gifts.
 This time of year is one of the most important for retailers, because it can make up a large chunk of their profits for the year.
 With that much at stake, retailers need every advantage available to them.
 This is where mystery shopping comes in to provide more insights:

 Black Friday is almost here

-The day after Thanksgiving is one of the biggest shopping days of the year, and it's right around the corner.
+The day after Thanksgiving is one of the biggest shopping days of the year, and it’s right around the corner.
 In a few weeks, shoppers will be flocking to retailers across the country in search of the best deals they can find on everything from clothes to electronics.
-Last year, between Black Friday and it's sister holiday, Cyber Monday, shoppers spent $4.45 billion, according to Fortune Magazine.
+In 2014, between Black Friday and its sister holiday, Cyber Monday, shoppers spent $4.45 billion, according to Fortune Magazine.
 In fact, Black Friday 2015 saw a 14 percent increase from the preceding year.
-It's all but guaranteed that sales this year will reach those heights.
+It’s all but guaranteed that sales each year will reach those heights.
 That means competition for those dollars will be fierce.

 Hiring a mystery shopping service before this big day means you’ll have more information at your disposal to make the most sales.
 Mystery shoppers can provide detailed information about your store’s physical location and layout, your customer service and even your advertising campaign.
 Armed with this knowledge, you will be able to develop an effective marketing strategy and have your store set up perfectly in time for the Black Friday rush.